10 Niche Membership Sites That Will Inspire You

 So, if you have a paid membership site, members will need to pay to keep their account active and thus access your protected content.
 Otherwise they lose access to any page that protected in a member’s only area.

-The beauty of a membership site is that you can put anything behind a login page (or “paywall” as it is often called).
-Anything that can exist on a website can be protected.
-So, a membership site can consist of restricted access to text, audio files, videos, and even community forums.
+The beauty of a membership site is that you can put anything behind a login page (or “paywall” as it’s often called).
+Whatever can exist on a website on a website can be protected.
+That means your membership site can be made up of restricted pages with exclusive articles, members’ only podcast interviews, online course videos, and even community forums.

-The implementation of the membership site concept is really unlimited.
-But, it all comes down to this: the control of content access by you, the creator.
+The ways you can implement the membership site model are really unlimited.
+There are hundreds — if not thousands — of ways to build a membership site.
+But, in essence, it call comes down to this: the control of content access by you, the creator.

-In this post, we’ll cover 10 unique and inspiring examples of membership sites.
-Plus, each site we’ll talk about today is in a very well-defined niche market.
-This is critical to the success of an online business.
-It seems that the more specific and targeted you can be with the niche your business exists in, the more successful you can be.
+In this article, we’ll now look at 10 unique and inspiring examples of membership sites.
+Each one of the sites we’ll cover today is in a very well-defined niche market.
+Picking a niche is one of the most critical components of success for any online business.
+We’ve seen time and time again that the more specific and targeted you can be with the niche your businesses exists in, the more successful you can be.

 Remind Me: What Exactly Is A Niche?